 Corporate governance is concerned with holding the balance between economic and social goals as well as between individual and communal goals.
 We understand we do not only owe our shareholders' wealth creation, but we also owe our employees, suppliers, customers, government, and the community as a whole their interest.
 This is why we continue to strive to create a system of checks, balances, and incentives that will minimize and manage the conflicting interests between insiders and external stakeholders.
-In Africa Prudential Plc, the implementation of the Company's Sustainability Principles will continue to remain a work in progress.
+In Africa Prudential PIc, the implementation of the Company's Sustainability Principles will continue to remain a work in progress.
 Thus, we would continually strive to ensure that the sustainability culture is indoctrinated in the Company, as we remain committed to operating our business in an economically viable, socially responsible and environmentally friendly manner.

-2022 Corporate Social Responsibility (CSR)
+2023 Corporate Social Responsibility (CSR)

 Africa Prudential Plc has always and continues to support the work and efforts of the Tony Elumelu Foundation.
-During the year under review, Africa Prudential donated learning materials to Ifako Junior Secondary School, Gbagada in commemoration of the International Day of the Girl Child.
+During the year under review, Africa Prudential donated N300,000.00 as part of social responsibility and utilized the funds towards the Lagos State Security Trust Fund (LSSTF) 16th annual town hall meeting held on 24th November,2022 at Civic Centre Ozumba Mabdiwe Avenue, Victoria Island, Lagos.